Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Proposed FAB Scheme

-Let $j \in I\cup\{r\}$ such that $(j, ps_j) \in B$ - as specified by the $all\_blocked$ predicate, at least one such $j$ exists.
+Let $j \in I\cup\{r\}$ such that $(j, ps_j) \in B$ --- as specified by the $all\_blocked$ predicate, at least one such $j$ exists.
 That means the $j$-th challenger has been queried with $ps_j$.
 If $A$ is able to produce a $(ps_j, \overline{w^j})$ such that $\mathsf{AC.Verify}(acc_j, ps_j, \overline{w^j}) = Accept$, then $B$ would win its game against the $j$-th challenger.
 Thus, the probability of $A$ successfully forging a non-membership proof for a blocked pseudonym is negligible. \end{proof}

-\begin{theorem} If $PRF$ is a secure pseudo-random function and $ZK$ provides Zero-Knowledge, then the proposed FAB scheme provides Unlinkability. \end{theorem} \begin{proof} We start by applying a series of transforms to the security game: \begin{itemize} \item $G_1$ is identical to the Unlinkability game described in Algorithm \ref{alg:unlink}, but $\operatorname{PRF}$ is replaced by a random oracle.
-As $PRF$ is secure, $G_1$ is indistinguishable from the original game. \item $G_2$ is identical to $G_1$ but every call to $\mathsf{ZK.Prove}(pk, x, w)$ is replaced by $\mathsf{ZK.Sim}(crs, td, x)$.
-As stated by the Zero-Knowledge property of the zk-SNARK scheme, $G_2$ is indistinguishable from $G_1$. \end{itemize}
+\begin{theorem} If $PRF$ is a secure pseudo-random function and $ZK$ provides Zero-Knowledge, then the proposed FAB scheme provides Unlinkability. \end{theorem}

+\begin{proof} We start by applying the following transform to the security game: $G_1$ is identical to the Unlinkability game described in Figure \ref{alg:unlink}, but every call to $\mathsf{ZK.Prove}(pk, x, w)$ is replaced by $\mathsf{ZK.Sim}(crs, td, x)$.
+As stated by the Zero-Knowledge property of the zk-SNARK scheme, $G_2$ is indistinguishable from the original game.

 Recall that the output of $Q_{Chal}$ is $(ps^R_b, \overline{w^R_b}, (\pi^{auth}_b, \{\pi^{block}_i\}_{i\in I}))$.
-As per $G_2$, none of these values reveals anything about $cred_b$: $ps^R_b$ is indistinguishable from random and $\pi^{auth}_b$ and $\{\pi^{block}_i\}_{i\in I})$ are simulated proofs.
+As per $G_1$, none of these values reveals anything about $cred_b$: $ps^R_b$ is indistinguishable from random and $\pi^{auth}_b$ and $\{\pi^{block}_i\}_{i\in I})$ are simulated proofs.
 The latter point implies that none of the values of $cred_b = (x_b, \sigma_b)$ were used in the generation of the proofs.
 The same logic applies to any $(ps^R_u, \overline{w^R_u}, \pi_u)$ output by $Q_{Auth}$, as its zk-SNARK proofs are also simulated.